JunexQU/junexqu.github.io/publications.md

 ## Working Manuscript

 - **Junxi Qu**, et al. Distributive impacts of transport accessibility improvements in the Yangtze River Delta region 2015–2020.
 Under reveiw in JTG.
 - **Junxi Qu, Tianren Yang, and Yang Zhou**.
-Multimodal transport network and urban growth: A comprehensive evaluation in China.
+Multimodal transport network and urban population growth: A comprehensive evaluation in China.
 Drafted.
 - **Junxi Qu, Dan Lv and Yang Song**.
-Carbon Emissions in the Context of Multimodal Transport Networks: A Focus on Quantile Effects and Modal Interactions
+Carbon Emissions in the Context of Multimodal Transport Networks: A Focus on Quantile Effects and Modal Interactions.
+- **Junxi Qu, Dan Lv, Jing Cao and Zitong Ren**.
+Insights from 40 Years of Global Population Growth and Urban Dynamics: The Roles of Borrowing Size and Agglomeration Shadow.
+Drafted.

 ---